 An Update Installation can be invoked in either a graphical or text-based interface.
 When you invoke the Update Installation and your system has graphics capabilities, a graphical interface is presented.
 If your system does not have graphics capabilities, the text-based interface is presented.
-If your system has graphics capabilities, but you want to use the text-based interface, you can force the text-based interface by using the -noqui flag.
+If your system has graphics capabilities, but you want to use the text-based interface, you can force the text-based interface by using the -nogui flag.
 However, the reverse is not true.
 See Section 3.3 for instructions about forcing the text-based interface.

-The Update Installation features are classified into two types: the features you control and the features that are built into the Update process:
+The Update Installation features are classified into two types: the features you control and the features that are built into the Update Installation process:

-- The features that you control when you begin an Update Installation are shown in Table 2-2. - The features that are built into the Update Installation process are shown in Table 2-3.
+- Table 2-2 lists the features and options that you control when you begin an Update Installation. - Table 2-3 lists the features that are built into the Update Installation process.